Haixing-Hu/js-type-detect/README.md

 If you want to get more detailed type information of a variable, you can use the [typeinfo] library, which is built on top of [type-detect].

+## Acknowledgments

+This project draws inspiration from the excellent [sindresorhus/is](https://github.com/sindresorhus/is) library created by Sindre Sorhus.
+We'd like to express our gratitude for his pioneering work in JavaScript type checking utilities.

 ## Table of Contents

 - [Installation](#installation)